State & federal regulations for running your school

 Organizing as a non-profit is not terribly different than starting any kind of business – some of the forms are different, but the general process is the same.
 There are some specific structural and reporting requirements, however, and you must apply for and be approved to receive tax-exempt status.
 Once certified as a not-for-profit entity, you may solicit and receive tax-exempt donations from your community.

-The US Small Business Administration has a guide to starting a non-profit that includes the following major steps:
+The National Council of Nonprofits has a guide to starting a non-profit that includes the following major steps:

 Have a plan and do your homework – Most of this step involves the planning items we’ve already gone over: making sure your objective and goals are clear, etc. One thing that we haven’t gone over yet is creating a business plan, but you’ll see more about that soon.
 This is also a good time to consider seeking out an attorney familiar with startup of non-profits.
 All the internet research in the world can set you up for success, but only a lawyer familiar with the intricacies of non-profit law can answer questions specific to your situation and guide you through the paperwork and processes you’ll need to complete.